FunChosa/instant-notes/README.md

 ## State Management

-The game's state is managed using the `useState` hook.
+The application's state is managed using the `useState` hook.

 ## Data Storage